 Each parent is entitled to 36 months of parental leave.
 The prerequisite for this is that parental leave is taken before the child’s third birthday.
 After that, there is only an entitlement to 24 months.
 Once the child reaches the age of eight, the entitlement to parental leave expires.

 Parental leave does not have to be taken in one go.
-It may also be divided into up to three sections.
+It can also be divided into up to three periods.

-It is also possible to extend parental leave, provided it does not exceed 36 months.
+It is also possible to extend parental leave as long as it does not exceed 36 months.
 As parental leave is always applied for with the employer, it is possible not to apply for the full 36 months directly.

 Employers may only object to the extension if the application is made during the commitment period.

-The bonding period is the period before the child’s third birthday.
-If parental leave is taken within this period, the parents are committed to the parental leave for two years.
+The commitment period is the period before the child’s third birthday.
+If parental leave is taken within this period, parents are committed to parental leave for two years.
 They must then plan their parental leave for the next two years.
 These plans must also be communicated to the employer.
-The employer can refuse to extend parental leave within the commitment period if the company’s plans do not permit extended parental leave.
+The employer can refuse to extend parental leave within the commitment period if the company’s plans do not allow for extended parental leave.

 The restrictions on parental leave

 In addition, the maximum of three periods of parental leave must be observed.
 Strictly speaking, the application for an extension of parental leave is not an application for an extension of parental leave at all.
-The extension counts as a further section.
-This must be taken into consideration.
+The extension counts as another period.
+This must be taken into account.

-If the three sections have already been scheduled, it is not possible to apply for an extension.
+If the three periods are already planned, it is not possible to apply for an extension.
 Conversely, it must also be taken into account that no further parental leave can be taken if the extension is the third period of parental leave.

 In addition, the deadlines must also be observed when applying for an extension of parental leave.
 This is 13 weeks before the start of parental leave or the extension.
 If the application is submitted later, the start of parental leave must be postponed accordingly.
-This would then also apply to the extension and there would be a gap between the sections.
+This then also applies to the extension and there would be a gap between the periods.

 Conclusion

 The extension of parental leave is basically not an extension at all, but a further period of parental leave.
-No more than three sections may be taken and the maximum period of 36 months may not be exceeded.
+More than three periods may not be taken and the maximum period of 36 months may not be exceeded.
 Otherwise, however, there are only a few hurdles to extending parental leave relatively spontaneously.
-However, the employer must be asked in good time and its consent is required.
+However, the employer must be asked in good time and their consent is required.